Welcome to this traveler’s guide to Pipa beach, Brazil!

 If on a budget, ask around for the prices before you commit to using a sun lounger or eating at a restaurant.

-Either way, to be this close to the dolphins is a true blessing so don’t miss out on the opportunity to relax here and make the most of your time.
+To be this close to the dolphins is a true blessing so don’t miss out on the opportunity to relax and make the most of your time.
+No need to carry equipment to do the kayaking adventure you can just rent one.

 Pipa Travel Tips